-Alternatives to participation include further repeat treatment with intraocular injections of anti-VEGF agents such as bevacizumab (Avastin[®]) or ranibizumab (Lucentis[®]) without randomization to minocycline or placebo.
-Ranibizumab (Lucentis[®]) recently has been demonstrated to improve vision and edema, but the durability of the injections remains unknown.
-Other alternatives include the use of periocular and intraocular corticosteroids.
-Another approach would be observation.
+Alternatives to participation include further repeat treatment with the current standard-of-care laser photocoagulation, as well as intraocular injections of anti-VEGF agents such as bevacizumab (Avastin®) or ranibizumab (Lucentis®) without randomization to minocycline.
+Ranibizumab (Lucentis®) has recently been demonstrated to improve vision and edema, but the durability of the injections remains unknown.
+Other alternatives include commonly employed treatments such as the use of periocular and intraocular corticosteroids.
 Other therapies have been administered with varying rates of success.
 All of these options are associated with significant side effects and complications if the treatment is extended and increased.
 Participants can alternatively receive minocycline outside of the study if prescribed off-label by their own physician.